kyriakospetr/OpsisFaceRecognition/README.md

 ## Important Notes

 - This project is for educational/experimental use.
-- It does not include liveness detection.
+- It includes pseudo-liveness using a blink challenge, but this is not a production-grade anti-spoofing solution.
 - `verification_threshold` is currently `0.82` (in `VerifyUserUseCase`), based on initial self-tests, and needs further testing/calibration with more users.
 - Existing plaintext DB is reset once when encrypted DB is initialized (no migration strategy).